vikasmathod/My_Node_Redis/README.md

 #### Known Issues
+- 2 Tests in Dump.js (Test on restore commands throws error and are commented for now)
+- 2 Tests in Bitops.js (Fuzzing operation throws error)
 - 2 Tests in Basic.js (Fuzzing operation in binary format, need to find the nodejs alternative for the same.)
 - 1 test in list3.js takes more than 60 seconds to run.
 - The code for returning number of test case pass/fails seems to have a bug.
 Will fix this asap.